 The Example of Medicine

-If you see your primary care doctor for advice on high cholesterol, you’re likely to be counseled on which changes to your diet might be helpful and which medications might be appropriate.
-You wouldn’t expect to be told to take up model boat building, however useful the physician might deem that to be.
+If you see your primary care doctor for advice on high cholesterol, she will counsel you on which changes to your diet might be helpful and which medications might be appropriate.
+You wouldn’t expect to be told to take up model boat building, however useful the doctor might deem that to be.
 Why?
 Because early last century, medicine committed to the use of a scientific approach in selecting treatments.
 That means that if research shows that iron supplements are more helpful for anemia than, say, leeches, your physician will recommend iron.

 There are many reasons — some very good — for the different standards.
 For one, the consequences of applying the wrong treatment are typically different in psychotherapy than in medicine.
 Additionally, it’s often clearer whether or not a broken arm is healing as opposed to whether someone’s depression has improved.
 So while it may be inappropriate hold therapists to the same standards we have for physicians, it is certainly reasonable to expect that therapists be cognizant of the research base for any type of therapy they provide.